 Skip to content

-Floating point drift in manufacturing telemetry is rarely a mathematical curiosity; it is a deterministic pipeline failure mode.
-When analog process variables traverse from PLC analog input modules through edge gateways into cloud aggregation layers, IEEE 754 binary representation introduces cumulative rounding artifacts.
-These artifacts silently corrupt cycle time baselines, throughput counters, and quality yield thresholds.
-For industrial engineers and IIoT developers, unmanaged drift directly skews Availability, Performance, and Quality (OEE) metrics, triggering phantom equipment stops, false threshold crossings, and inconsistent run-to-run yield reporting.
+Floating-point drift in manufacturing telemetry is rarely a mathematical curiosity; it is a deterministic pipeline failure mode.
+When analog process variables traverse from PLC analog input modules through edge gateways into cloud aggregation layers, IEEE 754 binary representation introduces cumulative rounding artifacts that silently corrupt cycle-time baselines, throughput counters, and quality-yield thresholds.
+This is a focused problem within Precision & Rounding Limits, the precision subsystem of Core Architecture & Data Mapping: here we deal with the specific case where a value such as 12.45 arrives as 12.450000000000001 and trips a hard threshold it should never have crossed.
+For industrial engineers and IIoT developers, unmanaged drift directly skews the Availability, Performance, and Quality terms of OEE, producing phantom equipment stops, false threshold crossings, and inconsistent run-to-run yield reporting.

 The primary driver of drift is the impedance mismatch between PLC native fixed-point scaling and cloud-native floating-point expectations.
-Most mid-tier and legacy PLCs store analog inputs as scaled integers (e.g., 16-bit raw counts mapped to engineering units via a linear scale factor: EU = (Raw - Offset) × Scale).
-However, modern MQTT topic hierarchies frequently serialize these values as JSON floats for cross-platform interoperability.
+Most mid-tier and legacy PLCs store analog inputs as scaled integers — 16-bit raw counts mapped to engineering units (EU) through a linear scale factor, EU = (Raw - Offset) × Scale.
+This integer-and-scale convention is exactly what disciplined PLC tag standardization is meant to preserve end to end.
+The trouble starts when MQTT topic hierarchies serialize those values as JSON floats for cross-platform interoperability.

-During this conversion, decimal fractions that cannot be exactly represented in binary (such as 0.1, 0.2, or 0.3) introduce representation errors on the order of 1e-7 to 1e-15, depending on the precision tier.
-When these payloads are ingested into a Time-Series Database Sync process, the drift compounds across partition boundaries, particularly during high-frequency resampling or rolling window aggregations.
-A vibration sensor reading 12.450000000000001 instead of 12.45 may not seem critical until it crosses a hard-coded > 12.45 threshold in a state machine, triggering an unwarranted line stop.
+During that conversion, decimal fractions that cannot be exactly represented in binary — 0.1, 0.2, 0.3 and most non-power-of-two fractions — pick up representation error.
+For float32 the error floor is roughly 1e-7 of the magnitude; for float64 it is roughly 1e-15.
+Each hop that re-parses and re-serializes the value can re-quantize it.
+By the time the payload reaches a time-series database sync process, the drift compounds across partition boundaries, particularly during high-frequency resampling or rolling-window aggregation.
+A vibration sensor reading 12.450000000000001 instead of 12.45 is harmless until it crosses a hard-coded > 12.45 comparison in a state machine and triggers an unwarranted line stop.

 factory/line_01/station_04/raw/temperature_c